 Barnes & Noble does business by the book and the NOOK.
 As one of the largest bookstore chains in the US, it operates some 630 Barnes & Noble superstores, in all 50 states and Washington, DC.
 Stores range in size from 3,000 sq. ft. to 60,000 sq. ft. and stock between 19,000 and 143,000 book titles.
 It also sells books and other media online.
 The company's digital subsidiary, NOOK Media, develops, supports, and creates digital content and products for the digital reading and digital education markets.
-The struggling company has been restructuring for several years, having spun off its education division, among other initiatives; in 2019 Barnes & Noble announced it would be acquired by private equity firm Elliott Management.
+The struggling company has been restructuring for several years, having spun off its education division, among other initiatives; in 2019 Barnes & Noble was acquired by private equity firm Elliott Management.

 Change in Company Type

 In 2019 private equity firm Elliott Management bought Barnes & Noble for about $683 million, including debt.
 The struggling bookseller had been exploring a possible sale since 2018 as one option to turn the company around.
 It has been hit hard by competition from Amazon, which owns nearly half the market for new book sales.

 Under Elliott's control, newly private Barnes & Noble will have greater flexibility to restructure and make needed investments.

 Barnes & Noble's retail segment (more than 95% of the company's revenue) includes about 630 bookstores under the Barnes & Noble Booksellers trade name.
 Barnes & Noble bookstores generally offer a dedicated NOOK (digital) area, a comprehensive trade book title base, a café, and departments dedicated to Juvenile, Toys & Games, DVDs, Music, Music & Vinyl, Gift, Magazine, and Bargain products.
 The stores also offer a calendar of ongoing events, including author appearances and children's activities.